Vidvox/hap-qt-codec/README.md

 Hap is a video codec for fast decompression on modern graphics hardware.
 This is the home of the Hap QuickTime codec.
 For general information about Hap, see [the Hap project][1].

 The Hap QuickTime codec supports encoding and decoding Hap video.
-Video can be decoded to RGB(A) formats for playback in any existing application, or if an application explicitly requests it, to S3TC/DXT frames for accelerated playback on graphics hardware.
+Video can be decoded to RGB(A) formats for playback in any existing application, or if an application explicitly requests it, to compressed texture formats for accelerated playback on graphics hardware.

 Note that there is no advantage to using Hap over other codecs if the application you will be using for playback does not support accelerated Hap playback.